przemek-nowicki/mean-crud-app/README.md

 ## Development server - frontend

-Run `npm start` for a dev frontend server.
+Run `npm run client` for a dev frontend server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Development server - backend